TBSantana/ML_Automated_Pipeline/README.md

+# Machine Learning Engineering Project

-An automated ML model training process using Docker Compose.
+This is the project of an automated ML model training process using Docker Compose.

 ## Index